New York Probate Lawyer Fees

 How Much do New York Probate Lawyers Charge to Settle an Estate?

-Settling an estate (also known as estate administration) typically takes around 9 months to complete.
+Settling an estate (also known as estate administration) typically takes over a year to complete.
 It involves:

 - Setting up the estate’s bank account,